-This eBook examines ways in which individuals seek to address the stresses and strains of life, offer some solutions, and discuss the benefits of therapeutic journaling.
+This eBook examines the ways we seek to address the stresses and strains of life and presents how Journaling For The Health of It assists you in solving those problems.

 Everyone’s life is a work in progress.
 As we grow older, gain knowledge and experience, engage in relationships – good and bad – and deal with a wide range of emotional events we are, consciously and unconsciously, shaping who we are.
 Inevitably, there are things about ourselves that we like and dislike.